-- Basic sensor health checks like sensor availability - Arrival and quality of sensor data, to reveal, for example, sensor contamination, loss of focus, frame drop, or sensor freeze - Sensor offset compared to the vehicle body - Comparing localization algorithms using different types of sensor data (for example, GPS, IMU, or visual odometry)
+- Basic sensor health checks like sensor availability - Arrival and quality of sensor data, to reveal, for example, sensor contamination, loss of focus, frame drop, or sensor freeze - Sensor offset compared to the vehicle body - Comparing localization algorithms using different types of sensor data (for example, GPS, IMU, or visual odometry) - Validation of timestamp and synchronization data between different sensors

-Diagnostics information originating from these sources is processed by a dedicated sensor diagnostics SW module of aiDrive[TM], which communicates the reliability of the sensor system towards Low-Level Control.
+Diagnostics information originating from these sources is processed by a dedicated sensor diagnostics SW module of aiDriveTM, which communicates the reliability of the sensor system towards Low-Level Control.
+In addition, if the output of sensor diagnostics does not allow safe self-driving, a disengagement is initiated.